logo

 What happens next

-When we receive your application, we’ll send a request to OMARA to check your registration and see if any conditions have been imposed on it.
-The Registrar will grant or refuse your application within one month of receiving it.
-During that month, you’re considered to be registered.
+When we receive your application, we will send a request to OMARA to check your registration and see if any conditions have been imposed on it.
+Until the Registrar releases a determination on your application, you are considered to be a licensed immigration adviser.

-If your application is postponed or conditions are imposed on your licence, you’ll be informed in writing and given reasons for the decision.
-You have a right of appeal to the Trans-Tasman Occupations Tribunal established by the Ministry of Justice to hear appeals under the TTMRA.
+If your licence application under the TTMRA is refused, you have the right to appeal to the Trans-Tasman Occupations Tribunal established by the Ministry of Justice to hear appeals under the TTMRA.

 Application costs